 Common Reasons A Student Visa May Be Declined

-In an attempt to filter the pool of applicants who exploit the system and come to Japan simply to work rather than to study, immigration authorities have been much stricter in recent years as shown in this article by Asahi Shimbun.
+In an attempt to filter the pool of applicants who exploit the system and come to Japan simply to work rather than study, immigration authorities have been much stricter in recent years.

-It’s important to be honest in your application and avoid these common mistakes that may hinder your student visa application.
+It’s essential, to be honest in your application and avoid these common mistakes that may hinder your student visa application.

 - Applying to more than one school.
 As mentioned before, applicants should not apply to multiple schools as only one can apply on your behalf for the CoE.

-- School has a history of students overstaying and working illegally.
-Applicants may not necessarily be aware of the type of students that go to their chosen school but even the school’s reputation can weigh in the decision for the approval of a visa.
+- The school has a history of students overstaying and working illegally.
+Applicants may not necessarily be aware of the type of students that go to their chosen school, but even the school’s reputation can weigh in the decision to approve a visa.

 Application Form Related

-- Application forms must be correctly filled out .
-All dates, names, address and phone numbers must be correct.
+- Application forms must be correctly filled out.
+All dates, names, addresses, and phone numbers must be correct.
 These can be the small details that can trip up applicants.
-It’s important to double check all information filled in the application forms match the information written on your official documents.
+It’s essential to double-check all information filled in the application forms match the information written on your official documents.

 - Fake documents will immediately result in a rejected visa application.

 - In the application form for the CoE, there will be a section where the applicant can state their reasons for their interest in studying abroad in Japan.
-It’s important to show immigration that your primary goal is to study Japanese in Japan and not for illegal working reasons.
-Talking about what sparked your interest in Japan and Japanese culture and your goals for your Japanese languages are perfectly acceptable topics.
+Talking about what sparked your interest in Japan and Japanese culture and your goals for your Japanese languages are acceptable topics.
 Practical reasons such as aspiring to be able to work at a Japanese company one day or to continue your education at a university in Japan are also acceptable.
+It’s crucial to show immigration that your primary goal is to learn Japanese in Japan, not for illegal working reasons.

-- Finance sponsors that are not financially sound will result in a rejected visa.
-There aren’t necessarily any set rules but successful applicant sponsors often have an annual salary of at least ¥2,000,000 with a bank balance showing similar numbers.
-Of course, financial requirements will differ from country to country, make sure to check with the proxy at your nearest embassy or consulate.
+- There aren’t necessarily any rules, but successful applicant sponsors often have an annual salary of at least ¥2,000,000 with a bank balance showing similar numbers.
+Of course, financial requirements will differ from country to country; make sure to check with the proxy at your nearest embassy or consulate.
+Finance sponsors that are not financially sound will result in a rejected visa.

-- Sponsor is retired, receiving retiree benefits or a pension.
-There have been cases of successful applicants with retired sponsors but it often complicates the application process as immigration will be concerned about their fixed income.
+- The sponsor is retired, receiving retiree benefits or a pension.
+There have been successful applicants with retired sponsors, which often complicates the application process as immigration will be concerned about their fixed income.

 - You don’t have enough money in your account to sponsor yourself.
-Applicants who want to self sponsor will be required to have a bank balance with ¥3,000,000.
-This is to prove that you can support yourself throughout your time studying in Japan.
-Anything less and it may indicate that the applicant is planning on working illegally in Japan.
+Applicants who want to self-sponsor must have a bank balance of ¥3,000,000.
+This proves that you can support yourself throughout your time studying in Japan.
+Anything less may indicate that the applicant plans to work illegally in Japan.

 - It’s not your first time applying for a Japanese student visa.
-If you have applied in the past before and your application was rejected then you must inform the new school immediately.
-The application is a little different for applicants on their second or later try.
+The application is slightly different for applicants on their second or later try.
+If you have applied in the past before and your application was rejected, then you must inform the new school immediately.

 How long can I stay in Japan with a student visa?

 The length of time will depend on the school you choose to attend.
-For language schools, the longest period of time a student visa is given is 1 year and 3 months, however the school can extend the visa if required.
-The maximum amount of time someone can study at a language school is 2 years.
-If the individual chooses to quit midway through their stay, the visa will no longer be valid regardless of the amount of time left on it.
+For language schools, the most extended period a student visa is given is one year and three months; however, the school can extend the visa if required.
+The maximum time someone can study at a language school is two years.
+If the individual chooses to quit midway through their stay, the visa will no longer be valid regardless of the time left on it.

-International students attending a Japanese university can stay up to 4 years and 3 months.
-They’ll often receive a 2 year visa which will need to be extended later.
+International students attending a Japanese university can stay up to 4 years and three months.
+They’ll often receive a 2-year visa, which needs to be extended later.

 The student visa allows individuals to work part-time up to 28 hours per week to help pay for living costs.
-Individuals with a student visa that are planning on staying 6 months or longer and wishing to work part-time in Japan must obtain a work permit.
+Individuals with a student visa planning on staying six months or longer and wishing to work part-time in Japan must obtain a work permit.

 There are two ways to do this.
-The first option is the quickest and that’s to apply upon arriving at the airport.
-The second option is to visit the Immigation Bureau and submit an application for the permit there.
+The first option is the quickest, which applies upon arriving at the airport.
+The second option is to visit the Immigration Bureau and apply for a permit there.
 This can take up to 3 months to process.

 International students that wish to work part-time while attending school must submit the following documents: